Chimpa: Regional

 Off the western coast of South America, the Nazca Plate subducts beneath the South American Plate.
-This subduction process is responsible for the volcanicm of the Andes.
+This subduction process is responsible for the volcanic activity of the Andes.
 The basement of the region is formed by various formations of Precambrian to Tertiary age, some of which crop out around the volcano.
 This basement is cut by various faults, which mark an uplift that forms the Creston Alto de La Aguada east of Chimpa volcano, as well as the Calama-Olacapato-El Toro lineament and associated faults which runs south of the Chimpa volcano.
 They have localized the formation of volcanoes along its path and also influenced the activity of Chimpa.
 Cerro Rumio is another volcano which crops out south of Chimpa and is in part buried by Chimpa's deposits.

 Chimpa lies in the Puna, a high plateau that began to form in the Eocene-Oligocene.
 The geologic basement consists of the Neoproterozoic Puncoviscana Formation, which is overlaid by Paleozoic to Paleogene sediments and Miocene volcanic rocks.
 Volcanoes there are part of the back-arc region of the Andean Central Volcanic Zone, where volcanism is caused by the subduction of the Nazca Plate underneath the South America Plate.
 Puna volcanism took place in two episodes, one between 17.15-5.3 million years ago and a second during the last 1.5 million years.